 Occasionally, there will be instances when you will send correspondence, on behalf of the school, to external individuals and/or organizations.
-Prior to sending out any correspondence, please use school letterhead and have your work proofread by another teacher then submitted to the Director of Instruction for approval.
+Prior to sending out any correspondence, please use school letterhead and have your work proofread by another teacher then submitted to the Principal for approval.
 When submitting correspondence to the front office for approval, please allow adequate time before the correspondence must be sent out as it may need translation.
 The best option is to send the correspondence as an attachment to an email.
 This will result in the most expedient response.

-Field Trips
+Field Trips & Events

-Periodically, field trips and community outings will occur.
-All field trips must be clearly defined in the course overviews.
-A field trip request form, addressing the trips educational objective, location, and budgetary and transportation needs must be completed and submitted to the appropriate administrator four weeks prior to the trip's date.
-A field trip request will not be considered approved without the proper administrative approval.
+Periodically, field trips, community outings, or events will occur.
+All field trips and events must be cleared by supervisors and Director's of Instruction.
+Trip organizors must complete an Event Approval Form, addressing the trips educational objective, location, and budgetary and transportation needs must be completed two months prior to the trip's date.
+An approval request will not be considered approved without the proper administrative approval or completion of the approval form.